 However, it’s important to think about long-term value.
 Both materials save you significant money over time because they don’t require the staining, sealing, and repairs that wood does.
 While PVC may have a higher upfront cost, its extended lifespan could be seen as a better long-term investment for certain projects.
 For most homeowners, the durability and lower cost of composite materials offer the ideal combination of value and performance.

-Myths About Recycled Plastic Garden Boards, Busted
+Common Myths About Plastic Garden Boards (Debunked!)

 Let's clear the air about recycled plastic and composite garden boards.
 There are a lot of assumptions floating around about their strength, environmental impact, and style.
 If you've been hesitant to make the switch from traditional wood, it's probably because you've heard one of these common myths.
 It's time to separate fact from fiction so you can make the best choice for your garden.